WHO I am

 Recently, Dana also appeared in episode six of the CBS's latest series, GOOD SAM, across Sophia Bush and Jason Isaac, in the role of Darius Evans.

-Additionally, Dana stars across Rob Raco ("Riverdale"), along with Brandon McKnight ("The Flash"), Jessica Amlee ("Heartland") and Stephen Tracey ("The Expanse"), in upcoming feature film A HUNDRED LIES; a film truthfully depicting the volatility of Toronto's music industry, also written by Abraham, preparing for release in early 2023.
+Additionally, Dana stars across Rob Raco ("Riverdale"), along with Brandon McKnight ("The Flash"), Jessica Amlee ("Heartland") and Stephen Tracey ("The Expanse"), in upcoming feature film A HUNDRED LIES; a film truthfully depicting the volatility of Toronto's music industry, also written by Abraham.

 Up next, Dana has adapted the film BLACK CAT, based on Edgar Allan Poe's short story, "The Black Cat," into a contemporary, diverse feature film, helming the lead role of Sukeeb Paul- tech-tycoon intertwined in a mysterious and haunting possession, that dates back to his mother, in rural Bangladesh.